o3de/community/process-docs-and-markdown/website-updates.md

 </a>
 ```

-Will render:
+The following image shows the banner as it was rendered on the website:
 ![image](/process-docs-and-markdown/files/media/banner-image.png)

-To edit the colors, these can be accessed in `assets/sass/custom.sass`
+Colors can be viewed and edited in `assets/sass/custom.sass`.

 ## Color Codes

-To incorporate a new color to the website, the existing colors can be found in the website folder under `assets/sass` in the `custom.sass` file.
-The color codes are available around line 70 in a section.
-This section makes it easier to reference the color code instead of looking up the Hex code.
+To incorporate a new color on the website, edit `custom.sass` in the `assets/sass` directory of the website.
+The color codes are close to line 70 in the file.
+Color codes are used to ensure site colors are defined in a single location and to provide an easier reference for the defined colors than hex code.```

 To add a new color, insert a new line under the `// Variables` section.
-For example:

-If the existing section looks like this:
+For example, if the existing section looks like this:

 ```php
 // Variables